In the interests of transparency...

 Keeping track of your use of the Shorthand app enables us to report back to you and other members of your organisation about when stories have been updated and by whom, and to enable you to organise items in the application in ways that make it easier for you to use.

-- Keep tracks of links you click within our sites and emails.
+- keep track of links you click within our sites and emails.

-Knowledge of how you interact with links across our services enables us to provide you with relevant information.
+Knowledge of how you interact with links across our services enables us to provide you with relevant information, and also helps us to improve the services we provide.
 For instance, if you've clicked a link in our newsletter, we can assume you've read some of its content.

 We occasionally record browser sessions from a very small random sample of members.
 These help us to identify areas of our services to improve and to check that newly released features are working for real members as planned.
 They capture only interactions at Shorthand, do not include passwords or payment details, and we'll never publish or share the recorded data outside of Shorthand.
 If you'd like to opt out of the possibility of being randomly sampled, you can do so here.